Table of Contents

 Things to Do in Helen

 While Helen might be a small town, it’s packed full of fun activities.
 Having been to Helen three times, I can honestly say that you can’t do everything in one trip!
 Since it’s in the mountains, Helen is located near many sensational hikes.
+Book your rental car in advance online.

 It’s the perfect destination for people who love being outside.
 While there are some camping opportunities, most of the hikes can be performed in less than a day.